godotengine/godot-docs/tutorials/scripting/cpp/build_system/cmake.rst

 CMake's ``Debug`` vs Godot's ``template_debug``
 -----------------------------------------------

-Something that has come come up during many discussions is the conflation of a compilation of C++ source code with debug symbols enabled, and compiling a Godot extension with debug features enabled.
+Something that has come up during many discussions is the conflation of a compilation of C++ source code with debug symbols enabled, and compiling a Godot extension with debug features enabled.
 The two concepts are not mutually exclusive.